 One of the key ways to make sure your income lasts through retirement is to add an annuity to your financial plan.
-There are many types of annuities, but at their core, annuities can help you save for retirement, and/or create regular, predictable income payments for you in retirement — in many cases payments that continue as long as you live.
+There are many types of annuities, but at their core, annuities can help you save for retirement, and/or create regular, predictable income payments for you in retirement — in many cases, payments that continue as long as you live.

 Now that you’ve got the basics, here are the different types of annuities you can buy.

 Accumulation annuities allow you to build a nest egg over time.
-Then in the future you will have the option to withdraw your account value1 or convert to an income stream and get guaranteed payments over time.
+Then, in the future, you will have the option to withdraw your account value1 or convert to an income stream and get guaranteed payments over time.

-Variable Annuities work differently than fixed annuity, where your contract value grows at a guaranteed rate of return.
+Variable annuities work differently than fixed annuities, where your contract value grows at a guaranteed rate of return.
 A variable annuity’s returns vary depending upon the performance of investment funds (sub-accounts) that you choose.
 While variable annuities don’t offer the principal protection of fixed annuities, many offer protections such as a death benefit guarantee.
 The death benefit guarantee ensures your beneficiary will receive the higher of your current contract value or the full amount you paid in (minus any withdrawals) should you pass away while your money is in the annuity.